-A lawsuit filed by three employees of the Los Angeles County Assessor’s Office alleges that Jeffrey Prang and his top managers have allowed politically connected companies and individuals to pay lower property taxes at a significant cost to the county.
+A lawsuit filed by three employees of the Los Angeles County Assessor’s Office alleges that Jeffrey Prang and his top managers have allowed politically connected companies and individuals

 The lawsuit, first reported by the Los Angeles Times, was filed on Oct.
 4 by Stephen Adamus, Yvonne Austin, and Scott Woods.
 They allege that the Assessor’s Office reversed property tax decisions and reimbursed millions of dollars to individuals and corporations in back taxes.
 The whistleblower lawsuit claims that the Assessor’s Office deliberately lost lawsuits filed against the politically influential.